 For us, this means our first preference is programming run by our city.
 We have access to two citywide preschool programs, each offering a (very) limited number of seats.
 One program is run by our public school district; like all public schools, these schools are free and operate on the school-year calendar, but they only cover half days.
-Our department of human services also runs preschools, which are located in public school buildings and are subsidized by the city, but are not public schools.
-(If that sounds confusing…it is.)
+Our department of human services also runs preschools, which are located in public school buildings and are subsidized by the city, but are not part of our public school district.
 These programs offer coverage that’s more like daycare: full business days, all year long.
 Also like daycare, they charge tuition—but with a sliding scale based on income, they’re much more affordable than private programs.

 Schedule and location.
 We’re lucky that the schedule piece of the puzzle isn’t a huge issue for us: Since we have local grandparents who already provide afternoon childcare a few days a week and are eager to continue doing so, the half days offered by the public schools—should we even get a spot—are manageable.
 But for friends who don’t have help from family, it turns out that public preschool can be almost as expensive as private, by the time they tack on afterschool care.
 For us, location is a more significant consideration.
 There aren’t many schools close to our home, and traffic getting across the city in the morning can be brutal.
 Of course, there’s no such thing as a school bus for three-year-olds.
 So while it’s not as critical as cost, location will factor into our eventual decision too.